alpacahq/alpaca-docs/content/market-data/getting_started.md

 {{< /tab >}}
 {{< tab "JavaScript" >}}

-To enable access to the tools in the SDK, first load the module we installed previously.
+To enable access to the tools in the SDK, first load the module that was installed previously.

 ```js
 const Alpaca = require("@alpacahq/alpaca-trade-api");
 ```

-Next let's instantiate an instance of the Alpaca class and define the parameters that go along with it.
-These are the API key, API secret key, and a boolean indicating whether we're using a paper trading account.
+Next, instantiate an instance of the Alpaca class and define the parameters that go along with it.
+These are the API key, API secret key, and a boolean indicating whether the keys belong to a paid data plan or not.

 ```js
 API_KEY = "<Your API Key>";